Vietnam Veterans of America Foundation

-The Vietnam Veterans of America Foundation (VVAF), established in 1980, now the Veterans for America (VFA), is a Washington, D.C.-based international humanitarian organization that addresses the consequences of war and conflict.
+The Vietnam Veterans of America Foundation (VVAF), established in 1978 and known as Veterans for America (VFA), is a Washington, D.C.-based international humanitarian organization that addresses the consequences of war and conflict.
 The founder of VVAF is Bobby Muller, a former U.S. Marine lieutenant and Vietnam veteran.

-Background
+History

-In 1980, co-founders Bobby Muller and John Terzano created Vietnam Veteran of America Foundation with the goal of transforming the American experience of the Vietnam War into a mission of compassion and justice.
+In 1980, co-founders Bobby Muller and John Terzano created Vietnam Veterans of America Foundation with the goal of transforming the American experience of the Vietnam War into a mission of compassion and justice.
 VVAF's first major initiative was a journey back to Vietnam in 1981 to make peace with the country.
-In 1991, after a trip to the Killing Fields of Cambodia, VVAF co-founded the International Campaign to Ban Landmines to ban landmines, called Campaign for A Landmine Free World, which was awarded the 1997 Nobel Peace Prize for its efforts to persuade countries to sign a treaty eradicating the use of antipersonnel landmines.
+In 1991, after a trip to the Killing Fields of Cambodia, VVAF co-founded the International Campaign to Ban Landmines to ban landmines, later called Campaign for A Landmine-Free World, which was awarded the 1997 Nobel Peace Prize for its efforts to persuade countries to sign a treaty eradicating the use of antipersonnel landmines.
 In 1992, VVAF opened a clinic on the outskirts of Phnom Penh to offer rehabilitative services to landmine victims.

 Projects

-One of VVAF's primary causes is Campaign for a Landmine Free World, which works to increase awareness of the world's landmine crisis.
-As of 2002, VVAF operated programs in Angola, Cambodia, El Salvador, Kosovo, Sierra Leone and Vietnam.
+One of VVAF's primary causes is Campaign for a Landmine Free-World, which raises awareness of the world's landmine crisis.
+As of 2002, VVAF operated programs in Angola, Cambodia, El Salvador, Kosovo, Sierra Leone, and Vietnam.

-Since early 1998, a number of top musical artists have contributed to the cause through VVAF's Artists for a Landmine Free World.
+Since its launch in 1998, a number of musical artists have contributed to the cause through VVAF's Artists for a Landmine Free World.
 Some of the program's most active members include Emmylou Harris, Sheryl Crow, Steve Earle, Nanci Griffith, Willie Nelson, Lucinda Williams, Bruce Cockburn, Bruce Springsteen, and Mary Chapin Carpenter.

 VVAF was a cofounder of the International Campaign to Ban Landmines (ICBL), which was awarded the 1997 Nobel Peace Prize jointly with coordinator Jody Williams of the VVAF.
 Loung Ung serves as National Spokesperson for the Campaign for a Landmine-Free World.

+In 2019, VVAF partnered with Wounded Warrior Project (WWP) and Tragedy Assistance Program for Survivors (TAPS) to work together to collect data and raise awareness on the long term impact of toxic exposure illness for post-9/11 veterans.

 Post-Conflict Rehabilitation

-Many survivors of war require physical and emotional rehabilitation.
 VVAF's Post-Conflict Rehabilitation Program (PCR) provides support through product services, physical and emotional training, and sport rehabilitation.
 It has provided rehabilitation services in Angola, Ethiopia, Cambodia, and Vietnam, and supports rehabilitation and disability programs throughout Central America and Sub-Saharan Africa.
 Thousands of people who suffer from disabilities caused by war or debilitating diseases such as polio and clubfoot benefit every year from artificial limbs, braces and wheelchairs produced at VVAF clinics.
 In addition, patients are enrolled in physical therapy sessions where they develop the strength, flexibility and skills to become mobile again.
 VVAF's community follow-up and outreach teams bring assistance to people where they live.
-And through the creation of self-help groups and the implementation of sports and recreation activities through its Sports for Life initiative, people develop the confidence, skills, and social networks necessary to become active participants in their societies.